 Property and Tax

-Net rental income from a property is within the charge to UK income tax.
+Net rental income from a property remains within the charge to UK income tax up until 5 April 2020 after which it will be charged to UK corporation tax.
 In a typical holding structure, the property holding company will acquire the property with debt provided by a third party lender or a related entity.
-Interest charged on the debt is tax deductible, although if the debt arrangement is not commercial in nature (for example if it is provided by a related entity), there may be a restriction on the tax deduction for the interest.
+The taxable rental profits are after interest charges and therefore the tax payable may be minimised (subject to certain restrictions).

 Stamp Duty Land Tax (‘SDLT’)

 On the disposal of a property, the purchaser would be required to account for SDLT.
+The rate of SDLT payable varies depending on whether the transactions relates to residential or commercial property.
 This can be avoided if it is agreed that the shares in the property holding company, rather than the property, are sold; this could be attractive to a buyer who is also a foreign investor.

 Value Added Tax (‘VAT’)